 Tr ansportation - Proposed Actions Timeline Partners 1.
 Meet regularly with GTC, NYSDOT, MCDOT, and RGRTA to share information about existing conditions, identify Town needs and priorities, report information gathered through the Penfield Transportation Committee, and explore opportunities for coordination and partnership.
 Ongoing GTC, MCDOT, NYSDOT, RGRTA 2.
 Conduct an updated town-wide traffic study to better understand current and future conditions.
 Short-Term MCDOT and NYSDOT 3.
 Identify potential corridor improvement projects and seek grant funding or utilize transportation overlay district funds to implement improvements.
 Mid-Term 4.
 Maintain a prioritized list of projects to expand multi-modal network and connections (e.g., sidewalks, trails, etc.) and implement improvements as funding and resources become available.
 Ongoing GTC, MCDOT, NYSDOT 5.
 Continue to install accessible infrastructure on public roadways, sidewalks, and intersections.
 Ongoing GTC, MCDOT, NYSDOT 6.
 Work with private developers, property owners, and other agencies to encourage installation of accessible infrastructure within private developments.
 Ongoing 7.
 Ensure future transportation system expansions and modifications, such as new sidewalks and trails and modifications to existing roadways, promote a sense of place by preserving and enhancing the aesthetic, historic, and environmental qualities of the Town.
 Ongoing 8.
 Upon completion of a town-wide traffic study, seek grant funding to develop an Active Transportation Plan.
 Mid-Term GTC, NYSDOS 9.
 Research funding and grant opportunities related to implementing and constructing infrastructure improvements that will establish complete streets, such as facilities for bicyclists, pedestrians and transit users.
 Short-Term 10.
 Coordinate with community partners to participate in outreach and campaigns that encourage increased use of bicycling, walking and transit use to reduce the reliance on the automobile and promote a healthy lifestyle.
-On-going MCSO
+On-going MCSO 11.
+Formulate local, and participate in regional, education and outreach camapaigns related to improving pedestrian and cyclist safety.
+Ongoing GTC, MCSO, MCDOT

 Co ommunity Character & Design - Proposed Actions Timeline Agency 1.
 Continue to preserve and promote the historical and architectural value of designated sites and structures.
 Ongoing 2.
 Define and promote Penfield's identity to residents and visitors utilizing a wide range of outreach tools and techniques.
 Ongoing PBC, Monroe County 3.
 Initiate community identity campaigns to identify unique characteristics or defining terms for each of the commercial and business districts.
 Ongoing 4.
 Encourage neighborhoods to promote unified identity through the installation and maintenance of signage, defining characteristics, historical significance, or geographic location.
 Short-Term and Mid- Term 5.
 Research the availability of grant funding for open space, development rights acquisition, or other land preservation.
 Ongoing NYSAM 6.
 Identify new areas that would be ideal for preservation.
 Ongoing 7.
-Undertake a 25-year update on the 2002 Open Space Plan.
+Undertake a 25-year update on the 2002 Open Space Plan and identify budgeting and funding mechanisms needed to implement recommendations.
 Mid-Term